Super/Man: The Christopher Reeve Story: Plot

-The story is presented in a non-linear narrative, alternating between before and after Christopher Reeve's horse-riding accident.

 Reeve has a difficult childhood, with his parents divorcing at a young age and his family tree being complicated due to his parents' several remarriages, and he has a particularly strained relationship with his father, Franklin.
 Reeve is studying at the Juilliard School and becomes close friends with his classmate Robin Williams.
 Superman begins casting for its titular hero, and despite offers from several celebrities interested in the film, director Richard Donner wants an unknown actor to play him.
 Reeve auditions and wins the role despite disapproval from his father and peers.

 During filming, he meets British modeling agent Gae Exton, with whom he begins a whirlwind romance.
-Superman is released in 1978 and becomes a massive success, with Reeve unanimously praised, solidifying him into a movie star.
+Superman was released in 1978 and became a massive success, with Reeve unanimously praised, solidifying him into a movie star.
 This success continues with Superman II (1980).
 However, the recognition he receives for his portrayal of Superman hinders Reeve's career outside the franchise.
 Reeve lives in London with Exton, who gives birth to Matthew and Alexandra.
 He is unsatisfied with his career, only agreeing to star in Superman III (1983) and Superman IV: The Quest for Peace (1987) out of obligation.
 Matthew admits that his father was frequently absent and wouldn't commit due to his upbringing.
-Reeve and Exton separate in 1987.
+Reeve and Exton separated in 1987.

 Five months after his breakup with Exton, Reeve meets singer and actress Dana Morosini.
-The two begin dating and Reeve eventually overcomes his hesitance about marriage and proposes to Dana.
-They marry in April 1992 and their son Will is born in June that same year.
+The two begin dating, and Reeve eventually overcomes his hesitance about marriage and proposes to Dana.
+They married in April 1992, and their son Will was born in June that same year.
 Dana is a caring mother figure to both Matthew and Alexandra.
-On May 27, 1995, Reeve falls from his horse, suffering a spinal cord injury that paralyzes him from the neck down.
+On May 27, 1995, Reeve fell from his horse, suffering a spinal cord injury that paralyzes him from the neck down.
 He muses that he has ruined his family's life, but Dana reassures him, "You're still you, and I love you."
 He receives support from friends and family, especially Williams, who helps him laugh for the first time since the accident.
-Reeve is recovering at the Kessler Institute for Rehabilitation where he befriends other disabled people.
+Reeve is recovering at the Kessler Institute for Rehabilitation, where he befriends other disabled people.
 At home, Dana and a team of nurses care for him around the clock.
 With the help of a large van purchased by Williams and his then-wife Marsha, Reeve travels to Los Angeles and makes an appearance at the 68th Academy Awards, where he receives a standing ovation.